 There are also a number of important things that your website should include.
 One of these things is a good back-end management program.
 This will help you save time managing your clients.

-You may also want to invest in a good property management software that includes such capabilities.
+You may also want to invest in a good property management software that includes such a console that includes such capabilities.
 More often than not, it is the manager with the best technology that wins the bid.

 Have a content strategy.